farlee2121/MSOffice-CodingCommands/README.md

 # MSOffice-CodingCommands
-Add common coding commenting or swap lines to office programs.
+Add common coding commands, such as commenting or swap lines, to office programs.

 Currently only supports Word.